okami101/vuetify-admin/packages/docs/docs/guide/admin.md

 // Resources to register into VA import resources from "@/resources";

-// Main required Vue instance
-import router from "@/router";
+// Main required Vue libraries instances import router from "@/router";
 import store from "@/store";
 import i18n from "@/i18n";